Central African Ports

 Trans-African Roads related to the Central African Countries:

-- N’Djamena- Chad-Djibouti Corridor
+- N’Djamena- Chad-Djibouti Logistics Corridor

 - Trans-Sahelian Highway (Cameroon and Chad)

-- Lobito Corridor (Angola, the DR Congo)
+- Lobito Logistics Corridor (Angola, the DR Congo)

-- Beira-Lobito Corridor (Angola, the DR Congo)
+- Beira-Lobito Transport Logistics Corridor (Angola, the DR Congo)

 Central African Economic Area.